 Question.
-From the distribution in Table 1, obtain the cumulative percentage distribution of responses.
+From the distributions in Table 1, obtain the cumulative percentage distribution of responses for each of the two questions concerning respect.

 Answer.
-The cumulative percentates for the distribution of attitudes concerning the variable "Help themselves" is contained in the last column of Table 2.
-An explanation of how to construct this column is contained following the table.
+For the variable respect for government, the cumulative percentages for the distribution of degrees of respect are contained in the last column of Table 2 and the distribution of responses concerning respect for politicians is in 5.
+An explanation of how to construct this column is as follows.

-The second and third columns of Table 2 give the number and percentage of males with each view (X).
+The second and third columns of Table 2 give the number and percentage of respondents with each degree of respect (X).
 The final column of this table provides the cumulative percentage for each value of X. These are obtained as follows.